Yes, you can make money online.

 There really is no reason to try a different niche for your first blog.

-I’ve spoken with people that want to start blogs on the topics they are most passionate about and they assume that they will do well simply because they believe other people love the topics as much as them.
+I’ve spoken with people that want to know how to make money blogging about the topics they are most passionate about and they assume that they will do well simply because they believe other people love the topics as much as them.

 What people love are things that make their lives easier and better.
 Why do you think how to make money blogs, personal finance blogs, and health blogs do so well?